 In other circumstances, you must provide evidence that the dog or animal owner had prior knowledge that his dog was prone to aggression and biting.
 When this is the case, you have two years to file an accident claim.

 If you have been attacked by a dog and sustained injuries as a result of that attack, it is crucial that you contact the experienced legal professionals at Torgenson Law as soon as you have received medical treatment for your injuries.
-Our experienced personal injury attorneys specializing in dog bite attacks at Torgenson Law are here to help you assess your accident claim to help determine which statute of limitations is relevant.
+Our experienced Phoenix dog attack attorneys specializing in dog bite attacks at Torgenson Law are here to help you assess your accident claim to help determine which statute of limitations is relevant.
 Call us to discuss your injury today.

 You might think that assigning liability in a dog bite case would be a simple process.
 Victims assume that the owner must always pay, no matter the conditions.
 However, our knowledgeable and skilled dog bite lawyers at Torgenson Law understand that these cases are often much more complex than they seem.
 One option involves third party liability, and this usually relates to workers’ compensation benefits and rights.

 For example, when a dog bites a worker from the postal service or a city meter reader, worker’s compensation can be initiated in the claim process.
 This pathway offers the victim payment before the resolution of a personal injury case.
 Utilizing this type of compensation in combination with a legal claim can be extremely confusing.
 Without adequate legal guidance and representation, the victim often experiences difficulty when attempting to understand whether he or she is getting what they deserve from their claim.
 In these situations, it is essential to be represented by an attorney who understands the ins-and-outs of personal injury laws in Arizona as they pertain to dog bite attacks.